 5. God Does Not Hear Us When We Don’t Ask Correctly

-When we ask for things for our own selfish pleasures, or when we want things that are not in the will of God, He doesn’t hear us.
+When we ask for things for our own selfish pleasures, he will not hear us.
+Also, when we want things that are not in the will of God, He also doesn’t listen.
 When we make vain repetitions with words after words that never touch our hearts, He may not listen.
 But when we ask according to His will, with our hearts, and in His name, He will hear, and we will receive.

 - James 4:3: “You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.”